Architectural Research for a Global Community

 Chair: Kate Wingert-Playdon, Temple University

-Billie Faircloth leads a transdisciplinary group of professionals leveraging research, design, and problem-solving processes from fields as diverse as environmental management, chemical physics, materials science, and architecture.
-She fosters collaboration between disciplines, trades, academies, and industries in order to define a relevant problem-solving boundary for the built environment.
+Billie Faircloth is a partner at KieranTimberlake, an award-winning architecture firm recognized for its environmental ethos, research expertise, and innovative design and planning.
+As the firm’s Research Director, she leads a transdisciplinary group of professionals that leverage research, design, and problem-solving processes from fields as diverse as environmental management, chemical physics, materials science, and architecture.
+Within this group, Billie fosters collaboration between disciplines, trades, academies, and industries in order to define a relevant problem-solving boundary for the built environment.
+In her professional and academic research, she is constantly pursuing an answer to the question: “Why do we build the way that we do?”

 Sean Griffiths is the director of the provocative art-architecture collaborative FAT whose design work and art projects have been widely and internationally published, exhibited and discussed.
 Besides his prolific architecture and design projects, art work, media work and his regular curation of group exhibitions and installations, Sean Griffiths has taught extensively both in this country and as visiting critic and professor and as invited lecturer in institutions around the world.
 He has also contributed to books, journals and magazines worldwide.